Math Software Online: MathScore.com

 Complexity=2, Mode=jagged-grid

 Find the perimeter and area of each figure.
 Each unit is 1 cm.
-Label your answers in "cm".
+Be sure to label your answers in "cm".
+Type cm2 as "sq cm"

 #ProblemCorrect AnswerYour Answer